Performance Benchmarks

 Running the Benchmarks

-# Build and run all Strada benchmarks
+# Or run individual benchmarks

-./strada "$b"
+./strada benchmarks/bench_compute.strada

 time python3 benchmarks/bench_compute.py